tropiano/tropianhs/_posts/2025-05-08-april-report.md

 | HuggingFace       | - $0.53        |
 | Total             | - $22.19       |

 Damn, this is the first month in a few years that I am spending more than I am making.
 I feel like a VC funded startup right now.
 And it's not a good feeling.
-Book sales are at an all-time low, and I don't think this is going to change, maybe there will be a rebound at the end of the
+Book sales are at an all-time low, and I don't think this is going to change, maybe there will be a rebound at the end of the year.
+But in the short term I am not expecting one.

 [soccrbets]: https://soccrbets.com
 [xtopics]: https://xtopics.co